Answers to Frequently Asked Questions

 Students who enroll for at least 9 on-campus hours, graduate assistants under contract, and International Students enrolled in a minimum of 3 on-campus hours are automatically assessed the fee for coverage.
 The fee is identified on the tuition and fee bill as “Student Insurance Fee”.

-Students who enroll 6, 7, or 8 on-campus hours can purchase the coverage as a part-time student by completing an application (doc) and submitting payment by Count Day of each Term.
+Students who enroll 6, 7, or 8 on-campus hours can purchase the coverage as a part-time student by completing an application (pdf) and submitting payment by Count Day of each Term.

 When the student is covered by a primary policy, the Plan is considered secondary insurance and will coordinate with the primary policy to reduce or eliminate out-of-pocket expenses.